-The use of nitrous oxide potentiates the effect of methotrexate on folate metabolism, yielding increased toxicity such as severe, unpredictable myelosuppression, and stomatitis.
-Whilst this effect can be reduced by administering calcium folinate, the concomitant use of nitrous oxide and methotrexate should be avoided.
+The use of nitrous oxide potentiates the effect of methotrexate on folate, yielding increased toxicity such as severe unpredictable myelosuppression and stomatitis.
+Whilst this effect can be reduced by administering calcium folinate, the concomitant use should be avoided.

 Alcohol, hepatotoxic medicinal products, haematotoxic medicinal products